-All students must successfully complete this test which will be administered by the EQAO (Education Quality and Accountability Office).
+All students must successfully complete a test administered by EQAO (Education Quality and Accountability Office).
 Students will first write this test in the spring of their grade ten year.
 Unsuccessful candidates will be given the opportunity for remediation at the school and will be able to rewrite the test.
 Students identified through an IPRC (Identification, Placement, and Review Committee) will be allowed accommodations for writing of the test.
 Students not working towards an OSSD (Ontario Secondary School Diploma) may be exempted from writing the test.